27 Atlantic Highly Migratory Species Pelagic Observer Program CPUE

-Description: CPUE from Pelagic Observer Program (POP) observed hauls, presented as number of fish per haul, is provided for the northeast (i.e., the Northeast Coastal and Mid-Atlantic Bight fishing areas) by year/species from 1992-2023.
+Description: CPUE from pelagic observer program (POP) observed hauls, presented as number of fish per haul, by year and species from 1992-2024.

 Indicator family: